jdrumgoole/otava/README.md

 Hunter – Hunts Performance Regressions
 ======================================

-_This is an unsupported open source project created by DataStax employees._

 Hunter performs statistical analysis of performance test results stored in CSV files, PostgreSQL, BigQuery, or Graphite database.
 It finds change-points and notifies about possible performance regressions.